FraktalLabs/evm-cpp-utils/README.md

 # EVM cpp Utils

-Header only utility functions and types/interfaces used in EVM node libraries ( and any 3rd party libraries )
+Header only utility functions and types/interfaces used in EVM programs & libraries

 # Dependencies